nklabs/libnklabs/doc/nkserialize.md

 };
 ```

-Meta-data in a .c file that describes the schema must also be be provided.
+Meta-data in a C source file that describes the schema must also be be provided.
 A [Schema Compiler](../utils/schema_compilers/README.md) can generate the
 meta-data based on a provided header file.
+Here is the generated meta-data
+for the above schema:

 ```c